-Figure 8: (a) Development of δ/δ_0 with time post-FST injection for all present cases except case A, curves coloured as per table 2; ---, similar for precursor 'pre-grown' boundary layers allowed to continue development without FST; δ_0 is the boundary layer thickness at the time step prior to FST injection; (b) development of θ/θ_0 with time post-FST injection; θ_0 is the momentum thickness at the time step prior to FST injection; (c) development of $U{\tau}/U{\tau,0}$ with time post-FST injection; $U{\tau,0}$ is the friction velocity at the time step prior to FST injection; note the 'pre-grown' boundary layers are the same for cases A1 and B, yet the FST was allowed to decay sometime before injection to form case A1, meaning $T{e,0}$ differs; (d) boundary layer spreading rate as a function of time post-FST injection for all present cases except case C; ---, spreading rate for precursor 'pre-grown' boundary layers allowed to continue development without FST; \bullet , point at which each interaction has become 'weak', i.e. where spreading rate tempers to the quiescent value; data for (d) is window-averaged over time intervals of $\approx 0.03 T{e,0}$.
+FIGURE 8. (a) Development of δ/δ_0 with time post-FST injection for all present cases except case A, curves coloured as per table 2: ---, similar for precursor 'pre-grown' boundary layers allowed to continue development without FST; δ_0 is the boundary layer thickness at the time step prior to FST injection. (b) Development of θ/θ_0 with time post-FST injection; θ_0 is the momentum thickness at the time step prior to FST injection. (c) Development of $U{\tau}/U{\tau,0}$ with time post-FST injection; $U{\tau,0}$ is the friction velocity at the time step prior to FST injection.
+Note that the 'pre-grown' boundary layers are the same for cases A1 and B, yet the FST was allowed to decay sometime before injection to form case A1, meaning $T{e,0}$ differs. (d) Boundary layer spreading rate as a function of time post-FST injection for all present cases except case C: ---, spreading rate for precursor 'pre-grown' boundary layers allowed to continue development without FST; \bullet , point at which each interaction has become 'weak', i.e. where spreading rate tempers to the quiescent value.
+Data for (d) are window-averaged over time intervals of $\approx 0.03 T{e,0}$.